Bankruptcy Statistics and the Things We Can Learn From Them

 (Maurer School of Law)

 For a lot of people, Chapter 13 is the bankruptcy solution of choice.
-The overall cost will depend on the complexity of the case, but bankruptcy stats show that the average is $3,000, plus extra fees for complications.
+The overall cost will depend on the complexity of the case, but the average is $3,000, plus extra fees for complications.
 However, since Chapter 13 allows debtors to repay all or part of their debts over three to five years, part of the lawyer’s fee can be paid over time, after the resolution of the case.

 Chapter 13 filings are dismissed at an 18 times higher rate than Chapter 7 filings.